Electrolysis Experiment: Decomposition of Water

 Observations

-- Bubbles of gas form on both electrodes.
+- Bubbles of gas will form at both electrodes.

 - The gas produced at the positive electrode (anode) is oxygen (O2).